coherenceplatform/cnc/docs/reference architectures/gcp/gke.md

 ## Who is this flavor for

 The `gke` flavor is designed to be the most robust and flexible deployment possible.
 It has best practices baked in throughout for security and reliablity.
-The lower bound for expect cost per collection for this deployment is approx $150 a month in GCP costs.
+The lower bound for expected cost per collection for this deployment is approx $150 a month in GCP costs.

 The `gke` flavor supports internal microservices that are not attached to a load balancer, using `is_internal` in the `x-cnc` yml for that service.